Anlaby with Anlaby Common: Geography

 Anlaby with Anlaby Common is situated to the west of Kingston upon Hull city boundary and covers an area of 514.885 ha.
-It consists of the village of Anlaby, and hamlet of Anlaby Common, and the remaining part of the land area known as Anlaby Common, as of 2006 to the south of Anlaby village, primarily enclosed agricultural land.
+It consists of the villages of Anlaby and Anlaby Common.
+It also includes the remaining part of the land area known as Anlaby Common, to the south of Anlaby village, which is primarily enclosed agricultural land.
 The parish borders Willerby and Kirk Ella to the north, Swanland to the west, Hessle to the south, and the unparished area of Hull to the east.
-The eastern part of the parish is low lying at 5 m above sea level or less, but rises to 50 m at the western fringe, approaching the foothills of the Yorkshire Wolds.
+The eastern part of the parish is low-lying at 5 m above sea level or less, but rises to 50 m at the western fringe, approaching the foothills of the Yorkshire Wolds.

 The land to the south of Anlaby within the parish includes the former house of Tranby Croft (as of 2014 Hull Collegiate School), and Sidney Smith School.

 According to the 2011 UK census, Anlaby with Anlaby Common parish had a population of 9,794, a reduction from the 2001 UK census figure of 9,883.

 It does not include the Hull suburb of Anlaby Park which is inside Hull's city limits.